travis-ci/travis.rb/README.md

 * Add streaming body API.
 * Add event listener API.
 * Add simple plugin system (will load any ~/.travis/*/init.rb when running cli).
+* Implement shell completion for bash and zsh.
 * Be smarter about warnings when running `travis encrypt`.
 * Improve documentation.